manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 ## Windows

-On Windows, several scripts must be run as *jextract* is a batch file that never returns.
-It's not possible to call it multiple times from a single script.

 Most Windows SDK header files are not independent.
 They require that `Windows.h` is included first.
 So instead of specifying the target header files directly, a helper header file (`windows_headers.h` in this directory) is specified.

 The known limitations are:

-- `typedef` to `struct`: If only the *typedef* is specified (`--include-typedef`), an empty Java class is generated.
-If both *typedef* and the *struct* it refers to are specified, the *typedef* class is still empty but inherits from the *struct* class, which contains all the *struct* members.

-- Variable size *struct*: Several Windows struct are of variable size.
+- Variable size `struct`: Several Windows struct are of variable size.
 The last member is an array.
-The *struct* definition specifies array length 1.
+The `struct` definition specifies array length 1.
 But you are expected to allocate more space depending on the actual array size you need. *jextract* generates code for array length 1 and when access array members, the length is checked.
-So the generated code isn't really usable.
+So the generated code is difficult to use.
+Variable size `struct`s are a pain - in any language.

 - `USB_NODE_CONNECTION_INFORMATION_EX`: This struct uses a packed layout without considering alignment.
-The last four members are on an offset even though they are multiple bytes long. *jextract* creates the correct offsets but defines strict alignment constraints for the members.
+The last four members are on an odd offset even though they are multiple bytes long. *jextract* creates the correct offsets but defines strict alignment constraints for the members.
 So the memory layout cannot be instantiated as it throws an exception.

 - GUID constants like `GUID_DEVINTERFACE_USB_DEVICE` do not work.
 While code is generated, the code fails at run-time as it is unable to locate the symbol.
-This is due to the fact that `GUID_DEVINTERFACE_USB_DEVICE` actually resolve to a variable defintion and not to a variable declaration.
-So there is no such symbol in any library.
+This is due to the fact that `GUID_DEVINTERFACE_USB_DEVICE` actually resolve to a variable definition and not to a variable declaration.
+It is not part of any library.
 Such constants should be skipped by *jextract*.